Status and phase

 About

-This study is open to adults with advanced pancreatic cancer.
+Adults with advanced pancreatic cancer participate in this study.
 The study tests a type of immunotherapy.
-It is a protein treatment combined with a virus that may kill cancer cells and help the immune system fight cancer.
+It is a protein treatment (ATP150/ATP152/ATP162) combined with a virus (VSV-GP154) that may kill cancer cells and help the immune system fight cancer.
 The immunotherapy is combined with a study medicine called ezabenlimab.
 Ezabenlimab is an antibody that may also help the immune system fight cancer.

 The purpose is to find the highest dose of the immunotherapy that people with pancreatic cancer can tolerate when taken alone or together with ezabenlimab (Part A and B).
 To find out, researchers look at the number of participants with certain severe health problems.
-The purpose of Part C is to check whether the immunotherapy combined with ezabenlimab may increase survival.
-Participants are put randomly into 2 groups.
-One group receives the immunotherapy combined with ezabenlimab and the other group receives standard treatment.
-Researchers compare the results between the groups.
+The original purpose of the subsequent Part C was to check whether the immunotherapy combined with ezabenlimab may increase survival and prevent the cancer getting worse over time.
+The recruitment into Part C was not continued and stopped.

 Participants can stay in the study as long as they tolerate the treatment or up to 1 year.
 During that time, they regularly visit the site.
 At all visits, the doctors closely check the health of the participants and note any severe health problems.